 Why?
 Because retirement plan is a disciplined process that will compound your small savings into big returns.

-I recently talk about how you can use SMART goal setting system to achieve your financial freedom and early retirement.
+I recently talked about how you can use SMART goal setting system to achieve your financial freedom and early retirement.
 To recap, a SMART goal is Specific, Measurable, Actionable, Realistic and Time-bound.

 If you think about it, an insurance retirement plan has all the 5 elements required to achieve your retirement goals.